 Dirty Coward: She rarely goes for a direct approach, instead relying on her Triune, demon summoning, tricks and illusions.
-The only guy she killed personnally was Deckard Cain, and she did it while he was weakened and immobilized by her minions.
-Even when you finally confront her, she goes half of the fight behind a shield and sending demon berserker thralls to fight you.
+The only person she killed personally was Deckard Cain, and that was only while he was weakened and immobilized by her minions.
+Even when you finally confront her, she spends half of the fight behind a shield, sending demon berserker thralls to fight you.
 The Wizard even lampshades it by saying he/she didn't think she would have the guts to face him/her in person.

 The Dragon: She is revealed to be this to Belial when she murders Cain.